 It’s arguable that Dayan tried to justify himself in hindsight for his failure to call up the reservists in time.
-There are no reliable Egyptian sources about the Egyptian leadership’s intentions before the war.
-All sources published by the Egyptian side were written after the war and were intended to promote the writers’ own political agendas, in part to present their stances in various internal debates, and are rife with contradictions.
-They don’t even agree over Egypt’s plan for war on October 6.
+There are no reliable Egyptian sources about the Egyptian leadership’s true pre-war intentions.
+Egyptian witnesses published material only after the war to promote their own political agendas, and their work is rife with contradictions, even over Egypt’s plan for war on October 6.
 The Egyptian archives remain closed.
 Some support for Dayan’s claims is provided by Maj.
-Gen. Herzl Shafir, Director of the Manpower Directorate during the 1973 war.
-Afterwards, Shafir represented Israel at the Geneva Conference in 1975.
-There he spoke with the Egyptian generals and tried to get them to open up about their side’s intentions on the eve of the war.
-He was curious what would have happened had Israel discovered Egypt’s plans and called up its reserves in time: would Egypt have called off the attack and ended the exercise in which it engaged as part of a ruse as merely an exercise, or would it have gone on the offensive according to plan?
-After all, Sadat was only interested in a limited achievement east of the canal.
-Shafir notes that only years later, after the generals had retired from the military and met with him again, did they answer him.
+Gen. Herzl Shafir, Director of the Manpower Directorate during the 1973 war, who later represented Israel at the Geneva Conference in 1975.
+There he spoke with Egyptian generals, trying to uncover their intentions on the eve of the war.
+He was curious what would have happened had Israel discovered Egypt’s plans and called up its reserves in time: would Egypt have called off the attack, or would it have gone on the offensive according to plan?
+Only years later, after the generals had retired from the military and met with Shafir again, did they answer him.
 Even then they were careful to say they were merely speculating, because Sadat made all decisions on his own.
-Shafir’s Egyptian interlocutors felt that the element of surprise was crucial to Egypt’s planning and therefore, had the true intentions been revealed, Egypt would have concluded the exercise as an exercise and not launched an attack.
+The Egyptians felt that the element of surprise was crucial to Egypt’s planning and therefore, had the true intentions been revealed, Egypt would have concluded the exercise as an exercise and not launched an attack.

-The security challenges Israel faced were obvious to both the political and security leaderships.
-To understand how the security leadership, spearheaded by Dayan, planned on confronting them and to appreciate the trouble the plans ran into, it is necessary to go back to the defensive plans and the arguments about them in the years preceding the war.
+The security challenges Israel faced were obvious to its political and security leaderships.
+To understand how the security leadership, spearheaded by Dayan, planned on confronting them and to appreciate the trouble the plans ran into, the defensive plans and the arguments about them in the years preceding the war must be examined.

 Pre-War Defense Plans

-After the Six-Day War ended, the general expectationamongwas that the deployment along the new frontlines was only temporary; this was also the impression of the senior IDF command ranks.
-However, over the next few months, it became increasingly clear to the senior IDF command that Israel would apparently have to hold the new lines over an extended period.
-Semembers it was decided to prepare an orderly defensive plan.
+After the Six-Day War ended, the general expectation, including among the senior IDF command, was that the deployment along the new frontlines was only temporary.
+However, over the next few months, it became increasingly clear that Israel would have to hold the new lines over an extended period.
+Senior IDF command members decided to prepare an orderly defensive plan.

-This plan tried to integrate a response to two strategic threats – the continuing attacks of attrition and a full-scale assault – into a single joint framework.
-In the five years before the Yom Kippur War, this plan was the subject of professional debates and various updates.
-In the end, the military articulated three defensive plans for each front that differed in their scope of reservist call-up should war break out: Sea Sand (later renamed Small Dovecote) – with no reservists except for those already doing reserve duty in the routine of annual operational employment; Chalk (later renamed Full or Big Dovecote) – partial reserve call-up; and Rock – full call-up of the army.
+This plan tried to integrate a response to two strategic threats – the continuing attacks of attrition and a full-scale assault – into a unified framework.
+In the five years preceding the Yom Kippur War, this plan was the subject of professional debates and various updates.
+Ultimately, the military designed three defensive plans for each front differing in their scope of reservist call-up should war break out: Sea Sand (later renamed Small Dovecote) – with no reservists beyond those already doing routine annual reserve duty; Chalk (later renamed Full or Big Dovecote) – partial reserve call-up; and Rock – full reserves call-up.